IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 This would permit DoT or DoH to convey the update notification in a private fashion.
 This is particularly powerful if a local recursive DoT server is used, which then communicates using DoT over the Internet.

-The more complex case of section {{inprotocol}} postulates that the version number needs to be provided to an intelligent agent that can decide the correct route to do upgrades.
+The more complex case of {{inprotocol}} postulates that the version number needs to be provided to an intelligent agent that can decide the correct route to do upgrades.
 {{-SUITARCH}} provides a wide variety of ways to accomplish the same thing without having to divulge the current version number.

 The use of a publicly specified firmware update protocol would also enhance privacy of IoT devices.